 Begin by describing your business’ legal structure.
 There are many different structures to choose from including:

 Then, illustrate the organizational structure of your company.
 Rather than listing it out in narrative form, it’s easiest and clearest to create a simple organizational chart.

-Beneath it, explain the unique experience and skills that each person brings to your organization.
-You can even include resumes or CVs of your key team members if space allows.
+Beneath it, explain the unique experiences and skills that each person brings to your business.
+You can even include resumes of your key team members if space allows.

 5. Describe What Products or Services Your Business Will Provide

 Be sure to include a section in your business plan that covers what products you will sell or what services you will provide.
 In addition to details on the offering itself, include information on how it will benefit your target audience or help solve an existing gap.

 Then, take a close look at what your product lifecycle will include.
 How will you source the raw materials necessary for your product?
 Who will your suppliers and partners be?

 If you have plans to acquire intellectual property, such as a patent or copyright, add those into this section, too.